Encrypted WhatsApp Message Recovered From Westminster Terrorist's Phone

 Indeed, every time some politician in the West decries encryption for some teeny-tiny, transitory problem like terrorism, billions around the world's hearts sink a little more into despair as their governments break encryption using the same techniques precisely to catch political opposition.

-Says the oppressed in China, Russia, Turkey, "Well, our nightmare continues but damn, we are glad you wern't hampered too much gleaning a useless iota of information on that guy who is one trillionth the plague on your
+Says the oppressed in China, Russia, Turkey, "Well, our nightmare continues but damn, we are glad you wern't hampered too much gleaning a useless iota of information on that guy who is one trillionth the plague on your society our governments are on ours."

 Re: (Score:2)